 When a product liability claim is based on the negligent design, manufacture, or failure to provide instructions, the general elements that you must prove to succeed in your claim are:

-The elements are similar to a standard tort claim but are more specialized because it involves product liability.
+The elements are similar to a standard tort claim but are more specialized because they involve product liability.

 What Are the Types of Product Defects?